This week's issue is slightly different than usual public speaking topics.

 HECK NO!

-I have a college degree in electrical engineering from one of top engineering colleges in the country, yet he is making me feel worthless ... like a used toilet paper.
+I have a college degree in electrical engineering and yet he is making me feel like a used toilet paper.

 I don't have any respect, any foreseeable future, or any learning whatsoever in this job.

-I am always exhausted because of all the traveling in this job ...
-I merely get any rest on weekdays.
+I am always exhausted because of my commute, and I barely get any rest.

 Then what the heck am I doing here?